 The second integrated model (biased Model, Figure 5) has a built-in preference bias towards one system, quantified as a bias parameter β.
 Thus, at the beginning of every trial, the model selects the procedural/RL strategy with probability β and the declarative strategy with probability 1 - β.
 In contrast to the previous model, this bias is fixed and does not change over the course of the task.
 The biased model embeds the hypothesis that individuals might have established preferences towards one way to learn or another, perhaps honed over many years of “learning to learn” across contexts and circumstances.
-For instance, if an individual prefers declarative learning, will persist in trying to memorize stimulus-response associations even when switching to a RL strategy would be more convenient.
+For instance, if an individual prefers declarative learning, they will persist in trying to memorize stimulus-response associations even when switching to a RL strategy would be more convenient.

 Simulations